-The storefront has been replaced at least twice, once in 1937 when McLellan's modernized the building, and in 1971 when it reached its current appearance.
+The storefront has been replaced at least twice, once in 1937 when McClellan's modernized the building, and in 1971 when it reached its current appearance.
 The north bay contains two sets of double plate glass doors with glass transoms.
 The south bays contain plate glass display windows set in a tiled surround.

-About 1928, when McLellan's Company purchased the building, it added a two-story rear wing extending to the rear to Salisbury Street (see Fig. 1).
-The load-bearing brick wing has an interior wooden framework and a Salisbury Street facade featuring buff brick veneer, six-over-one sash windows in the upper facade, and a parapet wall on each side elevation.
+About 1928, when McLellan's Company purchased the building, it added a two-story rear wing extending to the rear to Salisbury Street.
+The load-bearing brick annex has an interior wooden framework and a Salisbury Street facade of Craftsman style.
+The facade features buff brick veneer, six-over-one sash windows in the upper facade, and a parapet wall on each side elevation.
 The street level facade was remodelled circa 1971, with plate glass doors and display windows.
 The southernmost bay contains a freight delivery door.
 A large sign displays the McCrory name between the two stories.